okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/overview/index.md

 ## Protocols supported

-This guide covers submissions that use one or more of the protocols:
+This guide covers submissions that use one or more of these protocols:

 * [System for Cross-domain Identity Management (SCIM)](http://www.simplecloud.info/)
 * [OpenID Connect (OIDC)](https://openid.net/connect/)